Resources for young people

 - Perhaps you have always wanted to work for the NHS or in health generally, the NHS Health Careers quiz can help find a job fit for you.

-The following websites can help you find out about different job roles, pay, training, hours and opportuntities.
+The following resources can help you find out about different job roles, pay, training, hours and opportunities.

 What is a CV and how to write a great one

 A CV, short for Curriculum Vitae, is a document that gives an overview of your education, skills, work experience and interests to attract an employer into offering you an interview.
 It needs to show not just what you have done but what you can do to show an employer why they should offer you an interview.